zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 This articel is not an orignal walkthrough, but as a summary of references, based on open-source project implementations and the others' great work.

 The target backend is using Meteor.Accounts for user login and authentication, including social login.
 However, it's not likely to call Meteor.Accounts API on React Native.
-So developers need to find a third party package or SDK to finish the FB login and Google login.  this package could be with the compatible with Front end React-Native-Meteor, which we heavily lean on, and the backend Meteor's Accounts at the same time.
-Unfortunately, there was none.
+So developers need to find a third party package or SDK to finish the FB login and Google login.
+The desired package should be compatible with front end React-Native-Meteor, which this solution heavily leans on, and the back end Meteor's Accounts package at the same time.
+Unfortunately, there was none like this.

 Luckily, [Spencer Carli](https://medium.com/@spencer_carli) was able to implement the facebook login by writing our own facebook login handler.
 Then for google login, he basically followed his [Github project](https://github.com/spencercarli/meteor-accounts-google-oauth).